 Entering his fourth year in the NFL, Allen and the Bills agreed to a six-year, $258 million contract extension.
 Allen was entering the fourth season of his rookie contract after the Bills had exercised his fifth-year option earlier in the offseason.

-Allen’s extension contained $100 million in full guarantees with $150 million guaranteed in total throughout the contract’s lifetime.
+Allen’s extension contains $100 million in full guarantees with $150 million guaranteed in total throughout the contract’s lifetime.
 Interestingly, the deal only contained $16.5 million in signing bonus initially.
 However, an option bonus of $42.5 million will be paid in 2022.
+There is also a reported $30 million in additional incentives.

-The reason for using the option bonus to split the signing bonus is to keep Allen’s cap number under control in 2021.
+The reason for using the option bonus to split the signing bonus was to keep Allen’s cap number under control in 2021.
 The option bonus is fully guaranteed.
-However, the Bills do not have to carry the $8.5 million in prorated bonus money until 2022.
+However, it saved the Bills from carrying an extra $8.5 million in prorated bonus money in 2021.
+That is because there was already $3.371 million in prorated money remaining from the rookie contract.
+Now that has expired from the contract, the Bills can take on more prorated money in 2022 and beyond.

-Josh Allen has eight years remaining on his contract
+Josh Allen has seven years remaining on his contract

 When Allen signed the six-year extension, he was already set to be under contract through the end of the 2022 season.
-Therefore, including 2021, Allen is technically under contract for eight years with the Bills.
+Therefore, including 2021, Allen was technically under contract for eight years with the Bills.
+With 2021 now in the books, there is a further seven years remaining on Allen’s contract.

 The first year of Allen’s extension will take effect in 2023, and he is set to be a free agent in 2029.
 At that point, he would be 32 years old.